-SM: No, no… I was mistaken.
+SM: No, no… I was mistake.
 They could have more than one entry point.

 CM: Maybe you would like to rethink the definition and tell me again what an enclosed space is?

-SM: An enclosed space is an area which is closed for a long time, creating problems with oxygen.
+SM: An enclosed space is an area which is close for a long time, creating problems with oxygen.